 The Batten Honors College at Virginia Wesleyan provides a transformative experience for high-achieving students and equips them with the knowledge, skills, and attitudes of ethical, thoughtful, and influential global citizens who understand the interdependence of society, culture, and the environment.
-Honors students complete the Honors curriculum requirements and a major in one of the four schools.
+Grounded in the three pillars of Environment, Leadership, and Global Awareness, the Honors curriculum requirements are delivered through interdisciplinary team-taught courses.
 Twenty students are accepted each year into the Batten Fellows Program, which provides a scholarship covering the full cost of tuition over four years.
 An additional twenty students are accepted into the Honors College as Shumadine Scholars with a scholarship equivalent to two-thirds tuition.
 The Honors College offers a Living Learning Community to expand the student learning experience beyond the classroom, strengthen student engagement in campus life, and develop meaningful social connections.
 This inclusive community-centered environment supports the personal and intellectual growth of each student.
-Inquiries about the Batten Honors College may be addressed to the Office of Enrollment.
+Inquiries about the Batten Honors College may be addressed to the David L. Kaufman Center for Enrollment.